Land mines in Nagorno-Karabakh: Clearance

-The Artsakh Defense Army has an engineering battalion that is involved in the clearance of minefields of strategic importance.
+The Artsakh Defense Army had an engineering battalion that is involved in the clearance of minefields of strategic importance.

-The HALO Trust - UK based demining NGO, is the only other organisation conducting demining in Nagorno Karabakh.
+The HALO Trust is the only other organisation conducting demining in Nagorno-Karabakh.
 In 1995 and 1996 HALO conducted an 18-month-long programme in Karabakh that established a mine clearance capacity for the local authorities.
 This included a survey of the region and the equipping and training of deminers.
 The teams operated without assistance for three years and whilst they successfully cleared hundreds of mines, their equipment had degraded and accurate records of clearance had not been kept for some time.

 HALO resumed mine clearance in Karabakh in 2000 with a view to reinforcing capacity through a project of re-equipment, providing additional training and by establishing a mine action centre (MAC).
 The MAC collates information concerning mines, UXO and safe routes, and disseminates it to all who require it, in particular other NGOs and international humanitarian bodies operating in Karabakh.
 Mine clearance in Karabakh by the HALO Trust continues to the present day.
 According to the Landmine Monitor, in 2004 the HALO Trust cleared 3.6 square kilometers of affected land through manual and mechanical demining, and a further 450,000 square meters in 2005 through April.
 It concentrated clearance on farmland, and re-focused mine risk education on adults, in view of mine casualties rising as agricultural production increased.
 By the end of 2004, ICRC had provided safe play areas for children in 27 villages.